 Thank you for purchasing a Minimillr Desktop CNC Mill.
 Many creative possibilities await!
 This guide is intended for more advanced users who will be using the Minimillr for 2D and 3D geometry such as milling STL files created in a CAD package.
-Candle is the recommended software used to control the mill.
+Candle or Universal GCode Sender is the recommended software used to control the mill.

 Each Minimillr package contains:

 1x 24V power supply

 Connect the mill to your PC with the USB cable.
 Connect the 24V power supply to the mill.

 In most cases, Windows 10 and Macs should automatically recognise the Minimillr as a USB Serial Device and install the correct drivers.
 If not

 Insert the memory stick and run “Install Driver” to install the USB-Serial driver.
 The driver is available to download here as a ZIP file, and here as an EXE file.
 Run setup.exe once downloaded/extracted.

 Visit https://minimillr.com/drivers for the most up to date information and driver downloads.